Greek same-sex wedding bill allows couples to dream, at last

 Polls show Greeks are split on LGBT+ marriage.
 But Mitsotakis, whose New Democracy party has an eight-seat majority in the 300-seat parliament, hopes to win over the centre-left with the reforms.

-The bill, which is subject to changes during a long discussion period, needs at least 75 votes to pass.
+The bill, which is subject to changes during an extended discussion period, needs at least 75 votes to pass.

+"This particular reform confers and gives more rights to a previously invisible social group of people," said the bill's sponsor, State Minister Akis Skertsos.
+The government, he said, respects any different views but is determined to proceed.

 For all its perceived shortfalls, the bill is a major step forward for Kalantzi and Ampatzidou, who hope to marry in May.
 Kalantzi wrote a letter to the prime minister last month, urging him to propose the bill.